-Windows: Mostly UPVC but with original features such as bay windows mostly retained.
+Windows: Mostly uPVC but with original features such as bay windows mostly retained.

 Located eastward from the village centre, a notable feature emerges: an L-shaped cluster of cottages.
-Positioned alongside а newly developed playground and enveloped by mature trees, hedgerows, and spacious paddocks, these cottages establish a distinctive character within the area.
-Together, they cultivate a rural ambiance, evoking a sense of tranquillity and heritage.
-The presence of well-tended green spaces and architecturally harmonious buildings further enhances the area's peaceful demeanour, reinforcing its historical significance and enduring charm.
+Positioned alongside newly developed by mature trees, playground and enveloped hedgerows, and spacious paddocks, these cottages establish a distinctive character within the area.
+Together, they contribute to a rural mixed ambiance, evoking a sense of tranquillity and heritage.
+The presence of well-tended green spaces and architecturally harmonious buildings further enhances the area's peaceful character, reinforcing its historical significance and charm.